-Each year, WFP provides food assistance to more than 80 million people in 75 of the world’s poorest countries.
-Before starting an assistance programme, WFP establishes the type and quantity of food required.
-Nutritionally appropriate food is crucial to a successful response.
-Malnutrition affects millions of people around the world, with globally nearly half of all deaths of children under the age of 5 attributable to undernutrition.
-Canada and WFP are working together to treat malnutrition and prevent it from taking hold.
+Every year, WFP provides food assistance to more than 80 million people in 75 of the world’s poorest countries with the support of donors such as Canada.
+Before starting a programme, WFP determines the right food, because a successful response depends on nutritionally appropriate food.
+Malnutrition affects millions around the world --nearly half of all deaths of children under the age of 5 are due to undernutrition.
+Canada and WFP are working together towards a world with Zero Hunger.

-A persistent lack of adequate food and nutrition causes stunting among one quarter of the world's children under five – about 162 million.
+A persistent lack of adequate food and nutrition causes stunting, a growth failure in a child over time.
+This affects one quarter of the world's children under 5 – about 162 million.
 Stunting, or chronic malnutrition, prevents them from reaching their full physical and mental potential.
 It can be prevented by ensuring that pregnant women and children from 6-23 months get the right nutrients for growth.
-WFP’s Blanket Supplementary Feeding Programme at Abu Shouk Camp in Sudan is helping 10,000 children under the age of 3 and 4,000 pregnant and nursing women get a better start in life.

 Private sector support is behind WFP’s improved ability to deliver good nutrition.
-Public-private partnerships with companies such as Royal DSM, Unilever and organizations such as GAIN (Global Alliance for Improved Nutrition), are essential to develop new and effective products.
-Some of these are micronutrient powders, Super Plus, fortified dates, ready-to-use foods that do not need water (often a source of contamination) and rice fortification.
+Public-private partnerships with companies such as Royal DSM, Unilever and organizations such as the Global Alliance for Improved Nutrition (GAIN), are essential to develop new and effective products.
+Some of these are micronutrient powders, Super Cereal Plus (a nutritious porridge), fortified dates, ready-to-use foods that do not need water (often a source of contamination) and rice fortification.

-Canada is the main sponsor of REACH, a programme targeting countries burdened by child and maternal undernutrition.
-Working with governments to build institutional capacity, strengthen policy planning skills and prioritize scarce resources, REACH accelerates effective responses and maximizes partnerships with UN agencies, including WFP, civil society, donors and the private sector.
-Canada funds REACH in 8 of the 13 countries involved, including Bangladesh, Ghana, Mali, Mozambique, Nepal, Rwanda, Tanzania and Uganda.
+Canada is the main sponsor of REACH, a programme that assists countries burdened by child and maternal undernutrition.
+Working with governments to build institutional capacity, strenghten policy planning skills and prioritise scarce resources, REACH accelerates effective responses and maximizes partnerships with UN agencies, including WFP, civil society, donors and the private sector.
+Canada funds REACH in 11 of the 15 countries involved, including Bangladesh, Burkina Faso, Ghana, Haiti, Mali, Mozambique, Nepal, Rwanda, Senegal, Tanzania and Uganda.